 Engineers and firms who wish to obtain pre-emptive legal advice on their compliance, or who are subject to audits where irregularities are discovered, should obtain legal advice as soon as possible.

 Similarly, engineers and firms who are subject to allegations of failing to comply with or breaching the Act, should immediately seek legal assistance.

-Potts Lawyers is committed to supporting the engineers and engineering firms and can offer free consultations in relation to engineering compliance matters, regulatory prosecutions, and any associated disciplinary matters.
+Potts Lawyers is committed to supporting the engineers and engineering firms.
+We can offer free consultations in relation to engineering compliance matters, regulatory prosecutions, and any associated disciplinary legal matters.

 Call us today on (07) 5532 3133 or contact us online.